Introduction and purpose

 - the good governance and reputation of an individual RSL or the RSL sector.

 Our approach to regulation is risk-based and proportionate.
-This means that we will gather only information that we need to regulate effectively.
-This also means that we need RSLs to alert us to certain events as quickly as possible.
+This means that we will only gather information that we need to regulate effectively.
+This also means that we need RSLs to tell us about certain events as quickly as possible.
 RSLs must comply with their wider statutory duties including those duties which are set out in the 2010 Act.

 Standard 2.5 of the Standards of Governance and Financial Management requires RSLs to inform us about any significant events.
 This guidance sets out what type of events RSLs must tell us about so that RSLs can be clear about what we need to know.